cbg-ethz/cowwid/README.md

 ### Output

-Manually edit and adapt `work-vp-test/variants.yaml` and `work-vp-test/var_dates.yaml` to require deconvolution to include these newly detected variants.
+Manually edit and adapt `work-vp-test/variants.yaml` and `work-vp-test/var_dates.yaml` to require deconvolution to include these newly detected variants (see next section "Wastewater_analysis").